 By the time Douglass returned here in 1878, the cabin was long gone.

 He knew that the cabin stood near a large cedar tree, in a clearing a short way from the steep bank of the Tuckahoe near the “muddy shore” where he had played and fished.
 Near some large cedar trees, Douglass collected soil to take back to Cedar Hill, his new Washington, D.C., home.
 The place of his beginning, this is also where his mother, Harriett Bailey, died.
 His father was unknown to him.

 To me it has ever been a grief that I knew my mother so little, and have so few of her words treasured in my remembrance.
 I have since learned that she was the only one of all the colored people of Tuckahoe who could read.
 How she acquired this knowledge I know not, for Tuckahoe was the last place in the world where she would have been likely to find facilities for learning.
 I can therefore fondly and proudly ascribe to her an earnest love of knowledge.
 That in any slave State a field-hand should learn to read is remarkable, but the achievement of my mother, considering the place and circumstances, was very extraordinary. — Frederick Douglass, Narrative of the Life of Frederick Douglass, an American Slave

 13213 Lewistown Road, Queen Anne, Maryland 21657

-Dedicated in 2018 to Talbot County’s most famous native son, this park allows visitors to see the region’s unspoiled natural condition that Douglass likely knew.
+Dedicated in 2018 to honor the bicentennial of Talbot County’s most famous native son, this park allows visitors to see the unspoiled natural landscape that Douglass likely knew.
 The park spans more than 107 acres and encompasses a high ridge overlooking a wide bend in Tuckahoe Creek.
-In the coming months, interpretive panels, walking trails, and scenic overlooks will be added.

 Main Street, Hillsboro, Maryland 21641